jasminehong2392/hongljasmine-recipes/README.md

 and the amount of protein and the number of ingredients and the the number of steps and the number of ingredients <br>

 For the  number of steps and the amount of protein there seems no be no correlation and a weak relationship.
-There is an apparent outlier of4356 g of protein and 4 steps.
+There is an apparent outlier of 4356 g of protein and 4 steps.
 The points are mainly clustered below 1000 g of protein.